DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Boot Process.md

 - After getting control from the bootloader, the kernel:
 - extracts the *initial RAM disk* (initrd) file system image found in the */boot* file system into memory,
 - decompresses it
-- mounts it as read-only on */sysroot* to serve as the temporary root file system.
-The kernel
+- mounts it as read-only on */sysroot* to serve as the temporary root file system
 - loads necessary modules from the initrd image to allow access to the physical disks and the partitions and file systems therein.
 - loads any required drivers to support the boot process.
 - Later, it unmounts the initrd image and mounts the actual physical root file system on */* in read/write mode.

 - At this point, the necessary foundation has been built for the boot process to carry on and to start loading the enabled services.
 - kernel executes the *systemd* process with PID 1 and passes the control over to it.

 ### Initialization Phase

 - fourth and the last phase in the boot process.
 - Systemd:
 - takes control from the kernel and continues the boot process.
-It
-- is the default system initialization scheme used in RHEL 8.
-It
+- is the default system initialization scheme used in RHEL 9.
-- starts all enabled userspace system and network services and
+- starts all enabled userspace system and network services
-- brings the system up to the preset boot target.
+- Brings the system up to the preset boot target.
 - A boot target is an operational level that is achieved after a series of services have been started to get to that state.

 - system boot process is considered complete when all enabled services are operational for the boot target and users are able to log in to the system